 Examples include:

-- Base Realignment and Closure (BRAC) announcements
+- Base realignment and closure announcements

 - Speaking requests